X Games Asia

-X Games Asia, also called the KIA X Games Asia or World Extreme Games is a sports event which focuses on Extreme sports.
-The inaugural World Extreme Games were held in Phuket, Thailand in 1998.
+X Games Asia, also called the KIA X Games Asia or World Extreme Games, is a sports event which focuses on extreme sports.
+The inaugural World Extreme Games were held in Phuket, Thailand, in 1998.
 They were held in Phuket until 2001, Kuala Lumpur from 2002 to 2004, Seoul in 2005 and in Shanghai 2014 to 2015.

 Aggressive inline skating was still included in the X Games in Asia.

 Between 2016 and 2018 there were no games in Asia but in 2019 the games were back in Shanghai.
-In 2020 there will be the first ever Winter X Games in Asia.
-The event was to take place February 21–23 at the Secret Garden ski resort in Chongli district within the city of Zhangjiakou, which also served as the 2022 Winter Olympics ski snowboard events host venue.
+The first ever Winter X Games in Asia were scheduled for February 21–23, 2020, at the Secret Garden ski resort in Chongli district within the city of Zhangjiakou, which also served as the 2022 Winter Olympics ski snowboard events host venue.
+However, the 2020 event was postponed due to the COVID-19 pandemic.